Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yes.

-Yeah, which is exactly what people who believe,
+Yeah, which is exactly what people who believe they use those kind of arguments.

 and that's what people who believe and don't believe say,